Internet-Draft Mission Authority Server August 2026

 • A well-formed Intent from which the MAS cannot derive a valid Authority Set under policy MUST be refused with invalid_authority (the MAS equivalent of invalid_authorization_details), so a client can distinguish a syntax error from an authority-derivation failure.

-On acceptance the MAS derives the Authority Set from the Intent under the issuance profile's derivation rules ([I-D.draft-mcguinness-oauth-mission]) and returns HTTP 202 with a pending-submission reference:
+On acceptance the MAS derives the Authority Set from the Intent, and from the authority proposal where one was submitted, under the issuance profile's derivation rules ([I-D.draft-mcguinness-oauth-mission]) and returns HTTP 202 with a pending-submission reference:

 submission_id: